CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Parameters and options
 ^^^^^^^^^^^^^^^^^^^^^^

 In this part, the code calls on the ``parameters_and_options.py`` module that imports the default parameters and options, then sets the timeline for the simulations, and overwrites the default parameters and options according to the specific scenario one is interested in.
 The detail of key parameters and options is given in :doc:`../input_tables` (there are other technical parameters and options that should be of no interest for the end user) [#f1]_.
-Typically, one may set options allowing or not agents to anticipate floods, or new informal settlements to be built.
+Typically, one may set options allowing or not agents to anticipate floods, take climate climate change into account, or new informal settlements to be built.

 Note that, on top of the ``import_options`` and ``import_param`` functions, the code later calls on a ``import_construction_parameters`` function that makes use of imported data to define additional parameter variables.